draeger-lab/SPECIMEN/.github/CONTRIBUTING.md

 - Document how it is enabled, disabled, or configured.
 - Keep file and directory naming deterministic.
 - Validate that the step can run as part of a complete pipeline, not only in isolation.
-- Include clear behavior for missing optional inputs, failed external commands, and empty intermediate results.
+- Include clear behaviour for missing optional inputs, failed external commands, and empty intermediate results.
 - Explain how the step interacts with existing CMPB, HQTB, or future workflow stages.
 - Add or update example input/output when the step changes user-visible artifacts.